Welcome!

 2. DON'T worry about TMI.
 Seriously.
 Nothing makes me embarrassed and nothing is "gross" to me.
 Suddenly have random diarrhea at 38 weeks?
 Lost your mucus plug?
 Let me know!
 These are important changes/symptoms that show your body is gearing up for labor day!

 4. DO talk with your provider about having a photographer present for your birth.
 Find out how they feel about having photographs taken while they're working.
-Some providers love it, and others would prefer not to be photographed.
-Making sure that your provider is supportive of having your birth photographed can help to avoid any awkward moments in the delivery room.

 5. DO trust yourself.
 You may not be an expert at pregnancy in general, but you are an expert in your pregnancy.
 If you have a gut feeling, listen to it.
 I realize this tip has nothing to do with photos, but I feel so strongly about it that I think it's worth including here.